McLargo/python-framework/docs/templates/definition-of-done.md

 - Raise any issues found in the ticket.
 - Response to the ticket with the results of the testing, either screenshots, postman collection, logs, etc.
+- In case of any issues found, the ticket can be moved back to **In Progress** status.

 ## DONE

-- Once the ticket is approved by QA, it can be moved to **Done** status.
+- Once the ticket is approved by QA, Product Owner can review if ticket met the accepted criteria.
+If yes, move ticket to **Done** status.
-- The ticket can be deployed to production environment automatically by CI/CDE pipeline, depending on the release strategy.